qinguorui2001/tp/docs/UserGuide.md

 Shows a help window with a link directing you to the user guide.

-Alternatively, you click the `Help` button in the top left corner or press `F1` on your keyboard to open up the help window.
+Alternatively, you can click the `Help` button in the top left corner or press `F1` on your keyboard to open up the help window.
 <br><br>
 ![help message](images/helpMessage.png)